lxqt/lxqt.github.io/_posts/2024-11-24-2-point-releases.md

  * Fixed the issue which happened when full paths were used instead of the compositor's executable name.
  * Updated `lxqt-hyprland.conf` for Hyprland v.0.45.
- * Acitvated `xdg-activation` by default in Wayfire's config.
+ * Activated `xdg-activation` by default in Wayfire's config.

 The release can be downloaded from [Github](https://github.com/lxqt/lxqt-wayland-session/releases).